-Nick LaTona is one of our current artists in residence at Main Street Arts.
-He is working on sculptures and artist books during the months of May and June, 2017.
-We asked him a few questions about his artwork and studio practice.
+Nick LaTona artist in residence at Main Street Arts during the months of May and June, 2017, is working on sculptures and artist books We asked him a few questions about his artwork and studio practice:

 Q: Tell us about yourself A: My name is Nicholas LaTona and I am from Churchville, NY.
 I currently work at Highland Hospital, Strong Memorial hospital and Entercom Communications.
 I’ve always been interested in the arts as far back as I can remember.
 When I was a junior in high school, I started to become invested in the arts and from there I attended college at SUNY Fredonia where I received my BFA.
 I was always indecisive about concentrating in a specific area but in my junior year is when I began concentrating specifically in sculpture.
 It took me 5 years to graduate because into the end of my junior year, I decided to have duel major in both sculpture and public relations.

 Q: Tell us about your work A: Through the years in college I was exposed to many materials and was specifically drawn to Plaster, Wax, Copper, and Paper.
 Since graduating my work has drifted more towards using Paper, thread and pigment.

 Q: What inspires you in the studio?
 A: I draw my inspiration from the medical experiences I’ve been exposed to.
 I find this helps me process what I’ve seen or have been through personally.
 This is what I have been concentrating on the past year.
 I also work on different pieces inspired by everyday experiences and various media I am introduced to.